cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

 The emulation tab hosts the emulated device.

+### Storage cards tab

+The cards tab allows you to create and manage virtual storage cards that can be attached to many PalmOS devices as either SD cards or memory sticks.

 ### Settings tab

 The settings tab allows you to adjust the emulator settings.